osf912/CI_2/README.md

   - get one warning.
 I've externalized the anonimous function to markField(), but JSHint doesn't stop warning.
   - A solution would be to delete the for-loop and ad the nine Eventlisteners of the Fields separately, but the for-loop represents the DRY-rule in a better way.

+### Bugs

+  - There are no bugs left.
+  - I started with one global const winSchemes and a global variable gameStatus.
+In the process I moved them to the corresponding functions, but then need to exchange gameStatus.
+  - I've tried to get rid of the JSHint warning, but...

 ## Deployment